 The thing that gets me most excited about summer is all the wonderful sweet fruit available, especially strawberries.
 I also love the idea of packing desserts in jars for picnics.
 So, when I thought about the perfect picnic dessert, strawberry shortcake in a jar instantly came to mind.
 I changed up the traditional shortcake by adding sweet basil, which gives the dessert a subtle light herby dimension – perfect for a warm summer day.

-Garnish with a small sprig of basil and enjoy!
+NOTESBecause the weck jar I used is wider at the top, I made two sizes: a smaller one for the bottom and a larger for the top of the jar.
+This recipe makes enough for 6 shortcakes of both sizes, 2 shortcakes for each jar.
 If you aren't eating the dessert for a while, pack the whipped cream in a separate container and keep the cream in a cold cooler at your picnic.
-Layer the shortcake and strawberries in the jar and add the whipped cream to the top at the picnic. (images by HonestlyYUM)
+Layer the shortcake and strawberries in the jar and add the whipped cream to the top at the picnic.